devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

 ## Definition

-The property of community structure is difficult to be defined – There is no universal definition of the problem
+The property of community structure is difficult to be defined:

+- There is no universal definition of the problem
-– It depends heavily on the application domain and the properties of the graph under consideration
+- It depends heavily on the application domain and the properties of the graph under consideration

-Most widely used notion/definition of communities is based on the number of edges within a group (density) compared to the number of edges between different groups.
+The most widely used notion/definition of communities is based on the number of edges within a group (density) compared to the number of edges between different groups.

 A community corresponds to a group of nodes with more intracluster edges than inter-clusters edges